extract

 • all — End-to-end workflow that calls extract internally via -c/--center

-• path-search — MEP search on extracted active site models
+• path-search — MEP search on extracted active-site models

 • scan — Staged scan on extracted active site models